 Using Options to Buy Stocks at a Discount

-Or you just be an investor who likes using options to buy stocks to hold for the long term and would like to get a better deal on purchase price.
-If you had the nerve to take opportunity of falling stocks during the global financial crisis and wanted to snap up a bargain, this option strategy would make the deal even sweeter.
+Or you just be an investor who likes using options to buy stocks to hold for the long term and would like to get a better deal on the purchase price.
+If you had the nerve to take advantage of falling stocks during the global financial crisis, or the early stages of the Covid-19 pandemic, and wanted to snap up a bargain, this option strategy would make the deal even sweeter.
 You like using options to buy stock as part of your investment strategy.

 Using Options to Buy Stocks – Here’s How

 XYZ is trading at $35 today and you’re prepared to buy it when it reaches $30.
 You would need sufficient funds in your broker account to purchase at the $30 price tag to utilize this strategy.
 When the stock is trading at $35 or less, you would sell “out of the money” put options with an expiry date the following month and a strike price of $30.

 Selling option contracts is sometimes called “writing” and the process involves creating them out of nothing.
 This option contract with a $30 strike price means that you are willing to allow the market to “put” shares to you at that price up until the agreed option expiry date.

 In consideration for this, you would receive a premium which would be credited to your account.
 The premium is yours to keep, no matter what happens after that.
 Let’s say your receive $3 for each share, which means that if your option contract covers 100 shares, you would receive $300.

 After you’ve done this, one of two things can happen.

 First, the share price could fall to $30 or below by the option expiry date, the options would be exercised and you would buy the shares at that price.
 The 100 shares of XYZ would cost you $3000 less the $300 you receive for selling the options, a total of $2700.